hyunuk/SlimeWarz/README.md

 You’re the winner if you got the more slimes when no more slimes can be played.

 ## Main features
-* Turn based, 2 player mode supported, 7 x 7 board game
+* Turn based, 2 players needed, 7*7 size board game
-* Developed with OOP such as Observer pattern, minimized coupling between classes
+* Developed with basic OOP concepts to minimize coupling between classes
-* Developed MVVM pattern by dividing view, viewModel, and model packages
+* Applied the MVVM pattern by dividing view, viewModel, and model packages
-* Challenge your friends on the same device (2 player mode)

 ## Play Sequence
 1. One players will be a red slimes and another will be a blue slimes.